frankchieng/stable-diffusion-php/README.md

 stability.ai API text to image and image to image with php coding

+you should define your own stability.ai api key in the config.inc.php file.

 because the stability.ai API documents has no clue of php version, develop from scratch FYI.

 php+mysql+jquery